erroronline1/caro/readme.md

 > GET ./api/api.php/consumables/product/{id}

 Returns content to create or modify product.
 If path parameter is provided, the form is prefilled according to database entry.

+Returns available information on product if role has no permission to add and edit.

 Similar to vendor.